HP, Inc. Boise, Idaho Campus

 HP and the entire design and construction team sees this project as an investment in our local ecosystem services and as a sustainable model for site users and the community.
 The project furthers HP’s global sustainability initiatives and demonstrates that HP is a leading contributor in the technology industry as an international model for success.

 The project has inspired numerous HP employees, neighbors and site users to implement sustainable landscape design elements into their own personal landscapes.

-The project was awarded SITES Gold making it the first SITES certified corporate campus in the United States and the first SITES certified project of any type in the state of Idaho.
+The project was awarded SITES Gold making it the first SITES v2 Certified corporate campus in the world and the first SITES certified project of any type in the state of Idaho.

 |Project Name:||HP Inc. Boise, Idaho Campus|